Christopher Tanev: Vancouver Canucks

 On March 31, 2011, Tanev had to be helped off the ice during a game against the Los Angeles Kings after opposing forward Kyle Clifford pushed him head-first into the end-boards.
 While recovering from the upper-body injury, he was returned to the Moose on April 7, as several regular defencemen returned to the Canucks line-up from injury at that time.
 Averaging 13 minutes of ice time per game over 29 NHL contests with one assist, Tanev was commended by Canucks head coach Alain Vigneault for being "very dependable...making the high-percentage plays."
 Vigneault also added that he had a good chance of playing with the Canucks "on a regular basis down the road."
 Completing the 2010–11 regular season with the Moose, he finished with 1 goal and 8 assists over 39 AHL games.
 Tanev added a goal and 2 assists in 14 playoff games as the Moose were defeated in the second round.
 Following Manitoba's elimination, he was called up to the Canucks for their playoff run as a reserve.
 In the Canucks' Game 3 contest against the San Jose Sharks in the third round, defencemen Christian Ehrhoff and Aaron Rome were both injured.
 Tanev was inserted into the line-up for the following game and made his NHL playoff debut on May 22, 2011.
-As the Canucks moved on to the Stanley Cup Final against the Boston Bruins, Ehrhoff and Rome returned to action, temporarily sending Tanev back to the sidelines.
+As the Canucks moved on to the Stanley Cup Finals against the Boston Bruins, Ehrhoff and Rome returned to action, temporarily sending Tanev back to the sidelines.
 Following injuries to Dan Hamhuis and Rome's suspension, Tanev played in the final three contests of the series, which the Canucks lost in seven games.

 Following his professional rookie season, Tanev trained in the off-season particularly to increase his strength.
 Entering the Canucks' training camp with an added 10 pounds, he made the Canucks' opening line-up for the 2011–12 season.
 After dressing for three of the team's first five games, he was reassigned to the Chicago Wolves, Vancouver's new AHL affiliate (the Moose were relocated to St. John's, Newfoundland, after the Winnipeg Jets returned to the NHL).
 Vigneault explained that the organization wanted Tanev receiving more ice time than he could receive in Vancouver while competing for the "No. 5 to No. 8 spots on [the] team."
 In his first game with the Wolves, he injured an oblique muscle after receiving a hit and was sidelined for a month.
 After returning, he formed a top defensive pairing on the team with Kevin Connauton.
 In late-January 2012, he was called up by the Canucks for one game, then again in mid-February until the end of the season.
 In 25 NHL games, he recorded two assists, while also recording 14 assists over 34 AHL games in 2011–12.
 Tanev also competed in all five of the Canucks' playoff games in 2012 without registering a point.